jupyterlab/jupyterlab/docs/source/user/notebook.md

 [animation]

-Create multiple, synchronized views of a single notebook:
+Create multiple synchronized views of a single notebook:

 [animation]